October 10, 2019

 This old adage most certainly applies to change management.
 After all, you can’t expect a change to be successful if you don’t have a solid plan that covers everything from the announcement of the change to the training needed to make that change effective.

 Once you’ve filled out the above change management plan templates, you’ll have a better idea of how the change implementation process will work.
-You can use the above templates for free by clicking on this link.
+You can use the above templates for free by

 But this doesn’t mean that you have to tackle the process on your own.
 Consider adding Whatfix to your change management tools and training templates.
 Our customizable in-app training provides self-guided learning options, interactive FAQs, and even smart chatbots that learn as your users work in the software so that they can provide information on demand.